alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

 If `{field2} + {field3}` can never be equal or below 1060, then the generator will end up with an infinite loop.
 Since it will keep running until it reaches the desired distribution.

+## Deploy it on AWS

+You can either deploy the solution locally or deploy it in AWS.
+From a performance perspective, you will get a better speed (request/sec) by deploying it in AWS (better network latency for the Kinesis API calls).

+In order to deploy the solution to AWS, do the following :

+ 1. Clone the repository
+ 2. Create an S3 Bucket in AWS
+ 3. Install the AWS CLI
+ 4. Run `sh setup/deploy.sh <YourS3BucketName>`
+ 5. Run `sh setup/create-stack.sh` to create the cloudformation stack
+ 6. Wait for the cloudformation to finish (takes approx. 6 minutes).
+You will find the web URL in the output section of the cloudformation stack.

+## Deploy it locally

+You can also (for testing purpose) deploy the solution locally, by doing the following :

+ 1. Clone the repository
+ 2. Run `sh setup/composer.sh` to install composer (if you don't have it)
+ 3. Create a config/credentials.php file (use the sample as an example) with the right aws credentials
+ 4. You will need to install PHP7+ and apache

 ## Requirements

 In order to run, make sure to have the following :